WilliamSmith999/Final-Project-Digital-Concept-Tutorial/README.md

 >* For work, important documents, writing, or as some say office productivity
 >* For gaming, pew pew pew, real time stratagy,
 >* For web surfing, a digital hang ten
 >...
 You could want to mix these.
-I mean who doesn't plan to you the internet with their computer
+I mean who doesn't plan to use the internet with their computer
 >...
 If you just go with the highest bar.
 If it's good enough to pay Crysis it's good enough to do anything
 >	* That's a joke Crysis is a game known for it's hefty requirements